5.1 Do you recognize these clouds, drops, and snowflakes?

 A cloud is defined as a (visible) suspension of small particles in the atmosphere.
 For a water cloud, there are a number of types of particles that we are interested in.

-We can specify the amount of water that is in liquid form by using the liquid water content (LWC).
-The liquid water content can be defined as:
+We can specify the amount of water that is in liquid form by using the liquid water content (LWC), which is defined as:

 Check Your Understanding

-A cloud drop is typically 10 µm in diameter, while a raindrop, which comes from a collection of cloud drops, is typically 1 mm (1000 µm) in diameter.
+A cloud drop is typically 5 µm in radius, while a raindrop, which comes from a collection of cloud drops, is typically 0.5 mm (500 µm) in radius.
 How many cloud drops does it take to make a raindrop?